-RTX allows us to build an application with three different kernel-scheduling options:
+RTX allows us to build an application with three different kernelscheduling options:

+• Pre-Emptive scheduling

+Each task has a different priority and will run until it is preempted or has reached a blocking OS call.

+• Round-Robin scheduling

-- Pre-Emptive scheduling Each task has a different priority and will run until it is pre-empted or has reached a blocking OS call. - Round-Robin scheduling Each task has the same priority and will run for a fixed period, or time slice, or until has reached a blocking OS call. - Co-operative multi-tasking Each task has the same priority and the Round-Robin is disabled.
-Each task will run until it reached a blocking OS call.
+Each task has the same priority and will run for a fixed time, or time slice, or until has reached a blocking OS call.

-Use the os_tsk_pass() call for RTX.
+• Co-operative multi-tasking

+Each task has the same priority, and the Round-Robin is disabled.
+Each task will run until it reached a blocking OS call or uses the os tsk pass() call.

-The default scheduling option for RTX is Round-Robin Preemptive.
+The default scheduling option for RTX (Round-Robin) is Preemptive.